XinyueZhangHust/MRNet/README.md

 December 27, 2024: Received the Decision to ACCEPT WITH MANDATORY MINOR REVISIONS from TIFS  🎉

-December 30, 2024: codes are released 🔥
+December 30, 2024: Codes are released 🔥

 ## Requirements